linorobot/linorobot2/ROBOT_INSTALLATION.md

 - Before going through the tutorial, you can change the user name and password by modifying this [file](https://github.com/pythops/jetson-nano-image/blob/master/ansible/roles/jetson/defaults/main.yaml#L5-L7).

-- If you encounter this problem: `Extend the fs... e2fsck: No such file or directory while trying to open /dev/sdcp1 ` after flashing the image, you can check out this [issue](https://github.com/pythops/jetson-nano-image/issues/43) how to resolve the problem.
+- If you encounter this problem: `Extend the fs... e2fsck: No such file or directory while trying to open /dev/sdcp1 ` after flashing the image, you can check out this [issue](https://github.com/pythops/jetson-nano-image/issues/43) to resolve the problem.

+- On your jetson nano, install the Nvidia Libraries:

+    sudo apt install -y cuda-toolkit-10-2 libcudnn8 libcudnn8-dev

 ### 2. Running a launch file during boot-up.